rwxrob/skilstak/docs/boost/basic.md

 1. Develop search-centric user interface habits
     1. Learn the universal Alt-Tab technique (avoid hyper-specific alternatives)
     1. Master the search field hotkey for your computer operating system
+1. Learn ChatGPT and pay for full version
 1. Learn how to scan books and content quickly
 1. Leverage AI assistants to your advantage